z9er/CyberpunkTHING/FAQ.md

 ## Crashes

 <details>
-  <summary>My game crashes on startup/loading save/I have a script error, what is **the ultimate fix that will solve all my problems most of the time**?</summary>
+  <summary>My game crashes on startup/loading save/I have a script error, what is the ultimate fix that will solve all my problems most of the time?</summary>
   &#10240;

 Go side of Vortex and on the grey bar and click on **"Settings"**